BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

     K-->L
 ```

-After you have added three keys to Sparrow, either using the defaults of an SSKR Recovery Key and active keys on Passport and GST, or via Alternative Signing Devices, you are ready to finalize your multisig in Sparrow.
+After you have added three keys to your transaction coordinator, either using the defaults of an SSKR Recovery Key and active keys on Passport and GST, or via Alternative Signing Devices, you are ready to finalize your multisig.

+**Transaction Coordinator Instructions:**

-1. [  ] Click "Apply"
+1. [  ] Click "Apply" in Sparrow.
 1. [  ] Choose whether to add a password; you probably should not[^42].
-1. [  ] Export your account
+1. [  ] Export your account.
    1. Choose "Export".
    1. Click "Export File" next to "Output Descriptor".
 1. [  ] Print copies of the Descriptor and save to Home Storage, Primary Storage, and Secondary Storage.